 The initial step occurs when an enzyme binds to a substrate to form an enzyme-substrate [ES] complex (reaction 1).
 Increasing the concentration of a substrate [S] will, in turn, increase the rate of reaction until it reaches maximum velocity.
 After forming the ES, a product forms that dissociates from the enzyme, and the enzyme is then ready to repeat the catalysis steps.

-Enzymes do not alter or shift the equilibrium of a given reaction, but instead, affect the free energy required to initiate a conversion, which affects the rate at which the reaction will occur.
-The energy hump that must be surmounted for a reaction to progress is called the activation energy; this is the highest energy on a reaction diagram, and it is the most unstable conformation of the substrate in the reaction.
-Enzymes generally do not add energy to the reaction but instead lower the transition state energy so that less activation energy is required.
+Enzymes do not alter or shift the equilibrium of a given reaction but instead affect the free energy required to initiate a conversion, which affects the reaction rate.
+The energy hump that must be surmounted for a reaction to progress is called the activation energy; this is the highest energy on a reaction diagram.
+It is the most unstable conformation of the substrate in the reaction.
+Enzymes generally do not add energy to the reaction but instead lower the transition state energy to require less activation energy.

 Inhibitors are regulators that bind to an enzyme and inhibit its functionality.
 There are three types of models in which an inhibitor can bind to an enzyme: competitive, non-competitive, and uncompetitive inhibition.